johnsonjo4531/read_lines/readme.md

 ### Usage

-⚠The lines module is now deprecated!⚠️
+⚠ The lines module is now deprecated due to the changes in Deno standard library these functions are replaced by readDelim and readLines in std/io/bufio. ⚠️

 Importing the lines module: